iTzAlver/BaseNet-API/README.md

 - [ ] Computer Vision.
 (Planning in 5.0 release)
 - [ ] Natural Language Processing.
 (Will be in development from 3.0 to 6.0)

+#### Feature roadmap:

+- [x] Feeder databases.
+- [x] Computational clustering.
+- [x] Monitoring.

+- [ ] BaseNetDeployment:
+  - Deploy your model in your infrastructure with high connectivity and scalability.
+  - With preprocess, model, postprocess and front-end sector.
+  - Automatic workload balance (probably with ``Ray`` or ``Spark`` clusters).
+  - Dynamic training after deployment.
+The model will still be learning from input data if desired.

+- [ ] Reinforcement learning:
+  - This will be hard to add in deployment.
+  - Custom environments.
+  - Connectivity with BaseNetCompiler: It will work with RL policy and DL!
+  - State-of-the-art RL.

+- [ ] Computer Vision:
+  - It is already possible to be implemented in DeepLearning API; but can be improved.
+  - Database visualization.
+  - Database size optimization.
+  - Computer vision utils.

+- [ ] Natural Language Processing:
+  - Hard to tell here, this discipline is very ad-hoc, and it is hard to pack it in an API.
+  - Transformers, LSTM and Word Vectorization will be included.
+  - Preprocessing will be a must.
+  - Probably will use ``HuggingFace`` package.
+  - Will be in constant development.

 ## What's new?